-The former project beneficiary should in principle be the coordinator of the TA-R project.
-In well justified cases it may participate in a role other than as coordinator, but it should in any case be part of the TA-R project consortium.
+The authority responsible for the plan/strategy/action plan should be in principle participating in the consortium of the TA-PP project as coordinator.
+In well justified cases it may participate not as coordinator, but it should in any case be part of the consortium of the TA-PP project.